 |2 - 6 BBL||6 Inch Stone|

 |30 BBL+||12 Inch Stone|

-Carbonation Stones: The most important part in the carbonation process is the carb stone.
+Carbonation Stones: The most important part in the carbonation process is the carbonation stone, or carb stone for short.
 At Glacier Tanks we offer a dual use stone (carbonation or oxygen) with a 2 micron porosity.
 Carbonation stones are most effective from 0.5 to 3 microns.
-Any smaller and the stone becomes clogged too easily by proteins and organic material, any higher and the bubbles are too large and won't dissolve into the product resulting in uneven foaming of your beer.
+Any smaller, the stone becomes clogged too easily by proteins and organic material.
+Any higher, the bubbles are too large and won't dissolve into the product resulting in uneven foaming of your beer.

 To calculate our equilibrium PSI, we start with the wetting pressure.
 The wetting pressure is the PSI we need to produce bubbles on a carbonation stone when wetted.
 For most stones, this wetting pressure is between 2-8 PSI.
 To calibrate the stone, submerge it in water at the same orientation as it will be in the tank and slowly increase the PSI until bubbles begin to flow, record the PSI, then slowly decrease the CO2 until the bubbles stop completely.
 Record this last PSI reading and take the average of these two readings to determine your wetting pressure PSI.